Privacy Policy

 POLICY

-All Exponent Health employees must complete training on Exponent Health’s privacy and confidentiality policies, participate in other privacy education required by Exponent Health, including security and awareness training, and demonstrate adherence to policy standards while completing business operations.
+All Expion Health employees must complete training on Expion Health’s privacy and confidentiality policies, participate in other privacy education required by Expion Health, including security and awareness training, and demonstrate adherence to policy standards while completing business operations.
 The Privacy Policy includes the standards listed below and all documented procedures provided for existing and future business processes.
-All employees of Exponent Health will be held to these standards.
-A paper copy of the Privacy Policy is available upon written request made to: Privacy Officer, Exponent Health Holdings, Inc., 9711 Washingtonian Blvd., Suite 300, Gaithersburg, MD 20878.
+All employees of Expion Health will be held to these standards.
+A paper copy of the Privacy Policy is available upon written request made to: Privacy Officer, Expion Health Holdings, Inc., 915 Meeting Place Suite 1030, North Bethesda, MD 20852.

 Definitions